SemanticMultimedia/COAL/README.md

 ### How to use
 - if you get "request failed"/"Error 500" you have to create a folder called "cache" manually in your project folder (same folder as "lib", "src", "target")
-- call the following comman in your terminal
+- call the following command in your terminal
 ```
 curl -v -H "accept:application/x-turtle" "http://localhost:8080/myapp/resource?url={RESOURCE-URI}"
 ```